 It's important to take time to grieve after the loss of a child and to understand the grieving process.
 Grief is a very personal and complex emotion.
 Even if you're anticipating the joyful arrival of your rainbow baby, you can still mourn for the baby you lost.

 Some steps may help you through the grieving process:

 Create memories of your baby.
 This could mean planting a garden or tree in honor of your child, making a box of memories, or talking about your loss with your other children.
 Some hospitals offer to make hand and footprints of your baby as a keepsake, take pictures, or give them a christening or other religious acts.

-Talk with others who have been there.
+Talk with others who've been there.
 This could mean joining a grief group, talking with people you know who have lost a baby, or even just talking with your spouse.
-This helps you realize that you’re not alone and could bring a measure of comfort.
+This helps you realize that you're not alone and could bring a measure of comfort.

 Communicate with your partner.
 We all deal with grief differently, and during this time, our emotions can be everywhere at once.
 Talk to your partner about how they're feeling and communicate throughout the pregnancy about your wishes and worries.